raynardj/forgebox/README.md

 pip install forgebox
 ```

-If not specified, you need anaconda3 for most of the tools, python shold be at least >=3.6
+If not specified, you need anaconda3 for most of the tools.

+See [nbs](./nbs) for most of the applications

 ## Features 🚀 Briefing

-> This is a tool box with comprehensive **utilies**, to put it simply, I just hope most of my frequetyly used DIY tools in in place and can be easily installed and imported
+> This is a tool box with comprehensive **utilies**, to put it simply, I just hope most of my frequetyly used DIY tools in one place and can be easily **installed and imported**

 ### Lazy, fast imports 🤯